There are perhaps no days of our childhood we lived so fully as those we spent with a favorite book. –Marcel Proust

 My sister and I loved that anecdote about Lilly.
 Being avid readers and tree-climbers in our youth, we understood the haven she had created in those branches.
 It was her way of having power in a world where she was powerless.

 As girls books gave us that same kind of comfort.
 We not only read to be entertained but unknowingly used it to work out the anguish we lived with.
 Books were one of the bright spots in a bleak childhood.
-Our mom didn’t have what it took nurture us.
+Our mother didn’t have what it took nurture us.
 She was a product of the societal expectations of the 1950’s.
-After marrying our father, she quit the job she loved as a newspaper editor when she became pregnant.
+After marrying our father, she quit the job she loved as a newspaper society editor when she became pregnant.
 She had a child every year for the next four years.
 Frustrated and ill-equipped to run a household, she directed her rage at us.
 She was a dead ringer for the wicked queen in the copy of Snow White she had given me.
 It became a favorite story of mine and I absorbed its message.
 In its pages lived the hope that despite being under the thumb of an evil queen, there was still room for a happy ending.

 Whenever you read a good book, somewhere in the world a door opens to allow in more light. –Vera Nazarian